 Reader Age Range: Around 18+ (Upper YA, NA, Adult).
 Appropriate for younger ages but geared for 18+ audience.

-Payment: Accepted authors will receive a discount on the book.
-No payment.
+Payment: Accepted authors will receive a discount on the paperback only.
+No monetary payment.

 Submission Guidelines (MUST READ):

 Not a requirement, but the most important thing to note: Please polish your entry as much as you can before submitting it.
 Get beta readers; have others read and critique it (who aren't Anne or Lara); get an editor if you can.
 If you don't love your entry, chances are, we won't either.
 Entries that require much developmental and major line editing are unlikely to be considered.

 FAILURE TO FOLLOW THESE GUIDELINES WILL AUTOMATICALLY DISQUALIFY

 YOUR ENTRY FROM ACCEPTANCE.
 NON-COMPLIANT ENTRIES WILL NOT BE READ.

 The title of your submission must go in the name of the document, with the name you want to publish under (your name).
 For example: Story Title-Author Name

 In the document, put only the title of your story, the category it falls under, genre, if it’s been previously published, and the word count.
 All five elements MUST be included.
 Do NOT put this in the document's header, so it shows up on every page.
 It should only appear once at the beginning of the document.

 Times New Roman, Double Spaced, each new paragraph indented.
 (Poems don't need to be double spaced or indented.)

 You may submit with either Google Docs or Word.
 Submitting through another format will not be accepted.
 All accepted entries will be edited on Google Docs only as this is the best format to allow our authors and editors to collaborate.